jordanfray/gloo-elementAPI/README.md

 **Important** Uploading an asset bundle with the same name as an existing bundle will **overwrite** the original bundle.

 #### Using an Asset Bundle
 Uploading an asset bundle adds the folder and files to the Gloo Amazon S3 account.
 You can access your uploaded files with a unique URL.
 First, you'll need to find your Organization ID.
-In the Gloo Portal, click on your name in the top right corner to make sure you are opporating as the org you uploaded the assets for.
+In the Gloo Portal, click on your name in the top right corner to make sure you are operating as the org you uploaded the assets for.
 Next, click [**My Organization**](http://gloo.us/organizations) in your name's sub menu.
 Then click **Edit Organization**.
 Your organization's ID can be found in the URL on this page.

 `"gloo_assets_orgId/rootFolderName/subFolderName/fileName.extension"`